daneofmanythings/chalktone.nvim/CONFIGURATION.md

 ###### NOTE: link will override all other styling data and defer styling to the linked group

-There is functionally no difference between the two sections other than the convenience of setting large batches of groups with the same styling (it also allows me to preconfigure some common use cases).
+There is functionally no difference between the two main sections ('formatting' and 'format_by_group') of the config other than the convenience of setting large batches of groups with the same styling (it also allows me to preconfigure some common use cases).
 You can see in the full config table below that the 'builtin_transparent' section has quite a few highlight groups defined!